Reezo912/Regression-Models-From-Scratch/README.md

-This is my take on a handmade Linear Regression.
+## This is my take on a handmade Linear Regression.

-This description will be finished in a near future (WIP).
+Since Linear Regression is the simplest, yet works as foundation for more complex Machine Learning algorithms, like SVM or Neural Networks.
+I wanted to tackle this proyect and understand better how they work